alpo-p/reciper/README.md

 - See full description, ingredients and directions for a recipe.
 Also checkmark which of the ingredients you own
 - Like a recipe and see the recipes you have liked
 - Add a new recipe with a picture and see/delete recipes you have added
-- Over 80% test coverage of components
+- 78.72% test coverage of lines

 ## Tech stack
 ### Client